silverstripe/developer-docs/en/05_Contributing/01_Code.md

 ### Editing files directly on GitHub.com

 If you see a typo or another small fix that needs to be made, and you don't have an installation set up for contributions, you can edit files directly in the github.com web interface.
-Every file view on GitHub has an "edit this file" link.

 After you have edited the file, GitHub will offer to create a pull request for you.
 This pull request will be reviewed along with other pull requests.